nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 {: .alert .alert-warning}
 > :exclamation: **Warning:**
-> If your changes to the data file makes its format invalid, EduConnect will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+> * If your changes to the data file makes its format invalid, EduConnect will discard all data and start with an empty data file at the next run.
+Hence, it is recommended to take a backup of the file before editing it.
-  Furthermore, certain edits can cause the EduConnect to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+> * Furthermore, certain edits can cause the EduConnect to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.

 --------------------------------------------------------------------------------------------------------------------